-- Place walnuts in a large mixing bowl and toss with canola oil.
+- Place walnuts in a large mixing bowl and toss with olive oil.

 - Add all spices in the bowl and toss well.

 - Lay the spiced walnut on a baking sheet in a single layer.
-Bake for 15-20 minutes until brown.
+Bake for 5-10 minutes until golden brown.
 Enjoy!

 If you want a more intense flavor, feel free to double the spices!

 - Sodium: 388mg